DoodoouserLab/TheCodeCollab/CODE_OF_CONDUCT.md

 - Help foster an inclusive and supportive atmosphere.
 - Give credit where it's due and acknowledge the contributions of others.

+> [!CAUTION]
-## Unacceptable Behavior
+> ## Unacceptable Behavior
-We do not tolerate:
+> We do not tolerate:
-- Harassment, discrimination, or hate speech.
+> - Harassment, discrimination, or hate speech.
-- Personal attacks, insults, or threats.
+> - Personal attacks, insults, or threats.
-- Spamming or disruptive conduct that hinders discussion.
+> - Spamming or disruptive conduct that hinders discussion.
-- Dismissive behavior that discourages participation.
+> - Dismissive behavior that discourages participation.
-- Any action that intentionally harms the integrity of the community.
+> - Any action that intentionally harms the integrity of the community.

 ## Reporting Concerns
 If you experience or witness misconduct, please report it to us.
 Reports will be reviewed promptly and handled appropriately to protect affected individuals.